akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 You can also delete several rules at the same time:
 1. Select one or several rules by ticking them on the left side of the screen
 1. Click on `Delete`
-1. Then confirm the action in the pop in
+1. Then confirm the action in the pop in.

 ![image](../img/Settings_RulesBulkActionDelete.png)